10% OFF WITH CODE:

 Distress flares should be stored vertically in a cool, dry place, ideally a watertight container.
 It’s important to keep them away from heat sources, flammable liquids and gas.
 They should be kept close at hand so that they are easily accessible in the event of an emergency.

-Learn more about boating from Drive a Boat Canada
+Learn more about boating safety from Drive a Boat Canada

 If you’re getting ready to start boating, flares aren’t the only thing you’ll need!
-By law, boaters are required to have their pleasure craft operator card with them at all times on Canadian waters.
-Take our online boating exam to get yours today!
+According to Canadian law, boaters operating motorized vessels are required to have their official Canadian boating licence, called the Pleasure Craft Operator Card, with them at all times.